Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Pattern Matching via Constraint Checking -- Solution Overview

-\textit{\textbf{Non-local Constraint Checking (NLCC)}} aims to exclude vertices that fail to meet topological and label constraints beyond the one-hop neighborhood, that LCC is not guaranteed to eliminate (Fig.~\ref{fig:counter_example_0012}).
+\textit{\textbf{Non-local Constraint Checking (NLCC)}} aims to exclude vertices that fail to meet topological and label constraints beyond the one-hop neighborhood, that LCC is not guaranteed to eliminate (an example is presented Fig.~\ref{fig:counter_example_0012}).
 We have identified three types of non-local constraints which can be verified independently: \emph{(i)} Cycle Constraints (CC), \emph{(ii)} Path Constraints (PC), and \emph{(iii)} constraints that require Template-Driven Search (TDS) (see Remark~\ref{rem:tds}).
-For arbitrary templates, TDS constraints based on aggregating multiple paths/cycles enable further pruning and, when based on full template enumeration, insure that pruning yields no false positives.
-Checking TDS constraints, however, can be expensive.
-To reduce the overall cost, we first generate single cycle- and path-based constraints, which are usually less costly to verify, and prune the graph using them before deploying TDS (the effectiveness of this ordering is evaluated in Fig.~\ref{fig:perf_comp_0011}(c)).
+For arbitrary templates, TDS constraints based on aggregating multiple paths/cycles enable further pruning, and insure that pruning yields no false positives.
+Compared to CC and PC, checking TDS constraints, however, can be more expensive.
+To reduce the overall cost, we first generate single cycle- and path-based constraints, which are usually less costly to verify, and prune the graph using them before deploying TDS (the effectiveness of this ordering is evaluated in Fig.~\ref{fig:perf_comp_0011}(c)). \\

 \textit{High-level Algorithmic Approach.} Regardless of the constraint type, NLCC leverages a \emph{token passing} approach: tokens are issued by background graph vertices whose corresponding template vertices are identified to have non-local constraints.
 After a fixed number of steps, we check if a token has arrived where expected (e.g., back to the originating vertex for checking the existence of a cycle).
 If not, then the token issuing vertex does not satisfy the required constraint and is eliminated.
-Along the token path, the algorithm verifies that all expected labels are encountered and, where necessary, uses the path information accumulated with the token to verify that different/repeated node identity constraint expectations are met.
-Next, we discuss how each type of non-local constraint is verified.
+Along the token path, the algorithm verifies that all expected labels are encountered and, where necessary, uses the path information accumulated with the token to verify that different/repeated vertex identity constraint expectations are met.
+Next, we discuss how each type of non-local constraint is verified. \\

 \textit{Cycle Constraints (CC).} Higher-order structures within $\cG$ that survive LCC, but do not contain $\cG_0$, are possible if $\cG_0$ contains a cycle (this happens if $\cG$ contains one or more \emph{unrolled} cycles as in Fig.~\ref{fig:counter_example_0012}, Template (a)).
-To address this, we directly check for cycles of the correct length.
+To address this, we directly check for cycles of the correct length. \\